SMLC-NYSBC/TARDIS/README.rst

                 [-default]      1
         int    [-cmxk]    Maxpooling kernel
                 [-default]      2
+        float  [-dp]    If indicated, value of dropout for CNN.
+                [-default]      None
         str    [-l]    Loss function use for training.
                 [-default]      'bce'
                 [-choice]       'bce', 'dice', 'hybrid', 'adaptive_dice'
         float  [-la]    Value of alpha used for adaptive dice loss.
                 [-default]      None
         float  [-lr]    Learning rate for NN.
                 [-default]      0.001
         bool   [-lrs]    If True learning rate scheduler is used.
                  [-default]      False
-        str    [-lrs]    Define which device use for training:
+        str    [-d]    Define which device use for training:
                 [-default]      0
                 [-choice]       'gpu: Use ID 0 gpus'
                                 'cpu: Usa CPU'